Best Men’s Ski Jackets of 2026

 Number of Pockets: 6 (2 hand pockets, 1 security pocket, 1 sleeve pocket, 2 internal mesh dump pocket)

-Waterproofing: N80p-X GORE-TEX 3-layer, DWR Coating
+Waterproofing: GORE-TEX ePE with PFAS-free DWR

 Powder Skirt: Yes

-What we liked: durability, weatherproofing, venting, unique light flannel backer, style
+What we liked: Durability, weatherproofing, venting, unique light flannel backer, style

-If you’re paying attention, you’ll note that we’ve named the Sabre our best men’s ski jacket for multiple years in a row.
+If you’re paying attention, you’ll note that we’ve named the Arc’teryx Sabre our best men’s ski jacket for multiple years in a row.
 Now, with the use of the new GORE-TEX ePE membrane which is free of intentionally added PFAS forever chemicals, we think the Sabre is better than ever.

-In the world of Gore-Tex ski jackets, it’s hard to top the Sabre; I wore it on some of the gnarliest days of the season and still felt well-protected from the elements.
+In the world of GORE-TEX ski jackets, it’s hard to top the Sabre; I wore it on some of the gnarliest days of the season and still felt well-protected from the elements.
 We can confidently continue to recommend the Sabre as the Best Men’s Ski Shell.

 Arc’teryx Sabre

-Part of Arc’teryx’s ski-specific collection, the Sabre features a true-fitting freeride cut, plus the features that most users demand in a resort jacket: pit zips, powder skirt, good pockets, and helmet-compatible and easily adjustable hood.
+• Part of Arc’teryx’s ski-specific collection, the Sabre features a true-fitting freeride cut, plus the features that most users demand in a resort jacket: pit zips, powder skirt, good pockets, and a helmet-compatible and easily adjustable hood.

 The fit is generous and allows for layering.
 I can wear my Arc’teryx Atom AR lightweight insulated synthetic jacket (which is in our Best Synthetics Insulated Jacket guide) underneath on very cold days.
 The Sabre’s helmet-compatible hood even has enough space to fit the Atom’s hood.
 But I've also just worn the Sabre with a base layer and thin fleece, and it still fits well.